-NSF Standard 42 covers systems “designed to reduce specific aesthetic or non-health-related contaminants such as chlorine, taste and odor, and particulates that may be present in public or private drinking water.
-NSF Standard 53 addresses “systems designed to reduce specific health-related contaminants, such as Cryptosporidium, Giardia, lead, Volatile Organic Chemicals, MTBE that may be present in public or private drinking water.”
+NSF Standard 42 covers systems designed to reduce specific aesthetic or non-health-related contaminants such as chlorine, taste and odor, and particulates that may be present in public or private drinking water.
+NSF Standard 53 addresses systems designed to reduce specific health-related contaminants, such as lead, Volatile Organic Chemicals, MTBE that may be present in public or private drinking water.

 The tests we have conducted are much more rigorous than those required by NSF for the certifications mandated by the state of Iowa.
-Our purifiers have been rigorously tested by third-party independent accredited labs far surpassing the above standard of taste, odor and chlorine reduction.
-For example, our systems have been tested for the removal of hundreds of contaminants including heavy metals, pesticides, herbicides, pharmaceuticals, pathogenic bacteria and viruses.
+Our filtration systems have been rigorously tested by third-party independent accredited labs far surpassing the above standard of taste, odor and chlorine reduction.
+For example, Black Berkey® Elements utilized in our systems have been tested for the removal of hundreds of contaminants including heavy metals, pesticides, herbicides, pharmaceuticals and more.
 These test results are published and available to all our consumers on our website as well as published in our printed literature.
-In addition, there has also been other highly publicized and notable testing of our purifiers against other so-called similar water filtration systems which clearly back up our third-party testing.
+In addition, there has also been other highly publicized and notable testing of our water filters against other similar water filtration systems which clearly back up our third-party testing.
 Although our extensive testing is sufficient for 49 states in the US, it is currently not acceptable for residents of the state Iowa.

 Once NSF certification has been obtained, the state of Iowa additionally requires that systems further be registered with the Iowa Department of Public Health One major problem arises because each flexible configuration we offer is considered by the state of Iowa to be a distinct and separate system that must be certified independently.
 Under Iowa legislation the expense required to certify each system is $800.00 per configuration.